SDS Management for the Mining Industry

 Hazardous Materials Management Plan for Mining

-If you are ready to move beyond SDS Management, Chemscape has a CHAMP program designed to meet the unique needs of mining professionals, allowing those working in the mining industry to have greater control over chemical management.
+If you are ready to move beyond SDS Management, Chemscape has a Chemical Hazard Assessment Management Program (CHAMP) designed to meet the unique needs of mining professionals, allowing those working in the mining industry to have greater control over chemical management.
 Centralize chemical approvals, add in health and environmental reviews, establish lists of banned or prohibited chemicals to help you manage health and environmental hazards for your mining operations.
 CHAMP provides chemical health hazard assessment data to make help you make decisions on chemical use and receive recommendations on how to control the hazards.
 Exposure Control Plans are one of the many tools in CHAMP with focus tabs for designated substances like silica, NORM and diesel exhaust.

 Chemscape will continue to evolve with the innovative needs and best-in-class expectations of our mining customers who look for leading-edge technology solutions to keep their operations sustainable and safe.